justin-isip/multi-groups/README.md

 ![alt text](https://github.com/justin-isip/multi-groups/blob/main/figures/updated_figures/col_lep.png)

-This repository is an attempt to develop my skills in version control for one of the potential chapters in my PhD (which is ongoing) - wish me luck!
+This repository is an attempt to develop my skills in version control for the first chapter in my PhD (which is ongoing) - wish me luck!

 ## Data